-- A. World Cultures and Global Issues - HIS 10 History of the Modern World OR HIS 11 Introduction to the Modern World (3 Credits) - D. Individual and Society - COMM 11 Fundamentals of Interpersonal Communication (3 Credits)

-Choose two courses from Flexible Core A-E3 (6 Credits)
+- HIS 10 History of the Modern World OR HIS 11 Introduction to the Modern World (3 Credits) - D. Individual and Society - COMM 11 Fundamentals of Interpersonal Communication (3 Credits) - Choose two courses from Flexible Core A-E3(6 Credits) SUBTOTAL 21-22

-- BUS 10 Introduction to Business (3 Credits) - BUS 51 Principles of Management (3 credits) - BIS 13 Introduction to Internet and Web Development (3 Credits) - COM 31 Business Communications (3 Credits) - CWE 314 Cooperative Work Experience (2 Credits) - DAT 10 Computer Fundamental and Applications (3 Credits) - DAT 36 Microcomputer Spreadsheet Applications (3 Credits) - DAT 38 Microcomputer Database Applications (3 Credits) - FYS 115 First Year Seminar (0-1 Credit) - Free Elective (1 credit) - KEY 10 Keyboarding for Computers (1 Credit) - KEY 11 Document Formatting and Speed Development (2 Credits) - KEY 12 Advanced Document Production (2 Credits) - Lab Science Credit2 (O-1 Credit) - WPR 11 Transcription for Business (3 Credits) - WPR 21 Word Processing Applications (3 Credits) - WPR 24 Presentation for Business (3 Credits)
+- BUS 10 Introduction to Business (3 Credits) - BUS 1114 Applications of Mathematics for Business (3 Credits) - BUS 51 Principles of Management (3 credits) - BIS 13 Web Development (3 Credits) - COM 31 Business Communications (3 Credits) - CWE 315 Cooperative Work Experience (2 Credits) - DAT 10 Computer Fundamentals and Applications (3 Credits) - DAT 36 Microcomputer Spreadsheet Applications (3 Credits) - FYS 117 First Year Seminar (0-1 Credit) - Free Elective (1 credit) - KEY 10 Keyboarding for Computers (1 Credit) - KEY 11 Document Formatting and Speed Development (2 Credits) - SEC 35 Medical Office Procedures and Management (2 Credits) - Lab Science Credit2 (0-1 Credit) - WPR 11 Transcription for Business (3 Credits) - WPR 21 Word Processing Applications (3 Credits) - WPR 246 Presentation for Business (3 Credits)

 - 1 Students planning to transfer to a four-year college should take MTH 30 or 31. - 2 Students may select either a 4-credit or a 3-credit science course.
 Students selecting a 3-credit course must also complete an additional 1-credit lab course to fulfill graduation requirements. - 3 Student must select two 3-credit courses that fulfill Pathways Flexible Core A-E (no more than one in each Core area).
-In an effort to provide students with a well-rounded liberal learning experience, students are encouraged to fulfill this requirement by selecting courses from Flexible Core Areas B, C or E as these areas are not already required by this program. - 4 CWE 31 is a two (2) credit course.
-A student should enroll in CWE one year before graduating or when starting the third semester.
-See the CWE advisor in Loew Hall, Career Services, during the second semester.
-Students who are employed full-time are not required to complete CWE.
-A waiver must be obtained from the Department Chairperson
+In an effort to provide students with a well-rounded liberal learning experience, students are encouraged to fulfill this requirement by selecting courses from Flexible Core Areas B, C or E as these areas are not already required by this program. - 4 Students who have completed MTH 06 (or three years high school mathematics) and intend to transfer to a four-year college may take BUS 41 instead of BUS 111. - 5 CWE 31 is a two (2) credit course.
+Students should enroll in CWE 31 one year before graduating or when they have completed 30 credits towards their degree.
+Students should see the CWE 31 Coordinator in the Department of Business and Information Systems, during their second semester.
+Students who are employed full-time are not required to complete the internship portion of CWE 31, provided their employer agrees to participate in course-related surveys.
+Permission must be obtained from the CWE 31 Coordinator or Department Chairperson by submitting documentation of current full-time employment.
+College Work-Study assignments within CUNY may not be used as substitutes for the CWE internship.

-- by submitting documentation of current full-time employment.
-After a written waiver of CWE is obtained, the student must substitute the required CWE credits with any course(s) offered by the Business and Information Systems Department.
-College Work-Study assignments within CUNY may not be used as substitutes for the CWE internship. - 5 Students must take FYS 11 prior to earning 24 degree or equated credits.
+- 6 WPR 24 is offered in the fall semester only (day section in even years and evening section in odd years). - 7 Students must take FYS 11 prior to earning 24 degree or equated credits.
 Students who have earned 24 or more degree or equated credits are permitted to use the one credit as a free elective.
 It is highly recommended that students take FYS 11 in their first or second semester.
-This requirement will be waived for students who have earned 24 or more degree or equated credits at BCC or another college and transfer into this program. - 6 Students transferring into the program with 24 or more degree or equated credits will be required to complete only 60 credits to graduate.
+This requirement will be waived for students who have earned 24 or more degree or equated credits at BCC or another college and transfer into this program. - 8 Students transferring into the program with 24 or more degree or equated credits will be exempt from FYS 11 and only required to complete 60 credits to graduate.